theupdateframework/python-tuf/docs/GOVERNANCE.md

 The CB has the authority to add or remove maintainers.

 ## Changes in governance
 The CB supervises changes in governance.
+In the case where the CB cannot or elects not to do so, a quorum of the maintainers select the new CB.